 India is one of the few countries with an average per capita ecological footprint that is still suitable for “one-planet living” which means it is supporting a sustainable lifestyle.
 But India is on the move.
 In future – coal induced – the energy-related CO2-emissions will nearly triple, electricity use has increased the last decades.
 Though the Indian government has already reduced its coal-fired power generating ambitions in favor of renewables at prices which will almost halve the cost of coal generation by 2020, India is the world’s second-largest market for solar power and the solar products market is growing.

-Changes are hard, are they?
+Changes are hard, aren’t they?

 India has a specific role in the Sustainable Lifestyles Accelerator-Project: Lifestyle studies in the more advanced economies have shown that household behavioural change is complicated to put into action.
 There is a resistance to lifestyle change.
 Moreover, the effect on the environment of such behavioural change is significant in the limited fields only of building, mobility and food.
 But in India, lifestyles are already in a process of major change with households standing at the center of an enhanced developmental aspiration to consume.
 Indian households can therefore become an important research and testing ground for sustainability.